-Eligibility for Medicaid in California
+Learn About Requirements for Medicaid in California

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in California?
+Who qualifies for Medicaid in California?

 Medicaid benefits eligibility in California begins with the income requirements established by the federal government.
 Generally, anybody who is eligible for Medicaid will be considered low-income or very low-income.
 California also offers Medicaid coverage to individuals and families who fall within a variety of special circumstances and also meet other eligibility guidelines.
 For example, senior citizens 65 years of age or older can qualify for Medi-Cal, as can individuals with a disability or those living in a nursing home or immediate care home.
 Medicaid eligibility requirements in California extend medical assistance to individuals who are on refugee status and who have been in the United States for a certain amount of time.
 Furthermore, CA Medicaid benefits eligibility extends to anybody who has been screened for breast cancer or cervical cancer.